-On the Red Hat OpenStack Platform Director node, navigate to the ~/pilot/templates/nic-configs directory.

-- 2. Open the compute.yaml file in an editor. - 3.
+- 1. On the Red Hat OpenStack Platform Director Node: - a.
+For Dell EMC PowerEdge R-Series, navigate to the ~/pilot/templates/nic-configs directory. - b.
+For Dell EMC PowerEdge FX, navigate to the ~/pilot/templates/nic-configs-fx directory. - 2.
+Open the compute.yaml file in an editor. - 3.
 Search for the term, CHANGEME, to go to the lines in which changes can be made. - 4.
-Make changes, as required, to the parameters listed in Table 10: compute.yaml File Parameters on page 41.
+Make changes, as required, to the parameters listed in Table 10: compute.yaml File Parameters on page 46.